rsutton/prometheus/README.md

-# prometheus
+# pythiam

 A simple helper for creating and deleting IAM User accounts.

-Prometheus uses **boto3** to handle connections with AWS.
+Pythiam uses **boto3** to handle connections with AWS.
 The existence of an appropriate AWS AccessKey in your shell environment is required.

-Prometheus uses a simple file cache named **data.db** to reduce AWS API calls and to increase execution speed.
+Pythiam uses a simple file cache named **data.db** to reduce AWS API calls and to increase execution speed.
 The cache will be created automatically if it does not exist.
 The cache can be refreshed by use of the 'init' command line parameter.